-Students who demonstrate inappropriate school behavior may receive disciplinary actions which may include Detention, Saturday School, Alternative Learning Center placement or out of school suspension.
+Students who demonstrate inappropriate school behavior may receive disciplinary actions which may include Detention, Wednesday School, In School Suspension, or out of school suspension.

 San Elijo Middle School implements the behavior referral system.
 When a student disrupts class, or has violated class rules after all other means of correction have been exhausted, the teacher will write a referral that will be sent to the Assistant Principal's office for further action.
 A parent will be contacted by the teacher or an administrator.